lupyuen/lupyuen.github.io/src/flash.md

     Disconnect PineCone from the USB port.
 Check that the PineCone Jumper is set to `H`.
 Retry the flash command.

-1. On macOS we see this error...
+1. If we see this error...

     ```text
     [INFO  blflash::flasher] Sending eflash_loader...